0xVector/envoy-cache-ext/README.md

 **Rationale:** My interpretation of the ring buffer cache from the task specification is that of a fixed size buffer of pointers to entries.
 I picked this implementation because of several reasons:
 - it allows for simple eviction / free slot allocation via a single straightforward scan
-- cache hit serving is fast, as only a no-copy `BufferFragment` is constructed from the existing entry
+- cache hit serving is fast, as only a no-copy `BufferFragment` is constructed from the existing entry (and the header is copied, which is presumed to be small enough for it to be insignificant)
 - any data structures can be used for the actual data inside without having to serialize/deserialize or otherwise transform the data - in particular the `ResponseHeaderMap`